influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 }
 ```

-By explicitly stating what types of edges the node `wants` and `provides` Kapacitor will do the necessary type checking so that users cannot define invalid pipelines.
+By explicitly stating the types of edges the node `wants` and `provides`, Kapacitor will do the necessary type checking to prevent invalid pipelines.

 Finally we need to add a new `chaining method` so that users can connect HouseDBOutNodes to their existing pipelines.
-A `chaining method` is one that creates a new node and adds it as a child of the calling node, in effect the method chains nodes together.
+A `chaining method` is one that creates a new node and adds it as a child of the calling node.
+In effect the method chains nodes together.
 The `pipeline.chainnode` type contains the set of all methods that can be used for chaining nodes.
-By adding our method to that type automatically any other node can now chain with a HouseDBOutNode.
+Once we add our method to that type any other node can now chain with a HouseDBOutNode.
-Add this function to the end of the `pipeline/node.go` file.
+Add this function to the end of the `pipeline/node.go` file:

 ```go
 // Create a new HouseDBOutNode as a child of the calling node.